 Colfax has everything needed for a night on the town.
 Catch live music at the two concert venues (Fillmore Auditorium and The Ogden Theatre) or several Denver nightclubs nearby.
 East 13th Avenue is where Denver's punk scene thrives, with several stores and clubs that tailor to rock culture.

 Great food, bars, and shops are all within walking distance, and you're never far from parks with playgrounds and swimming pools for kids.

-Locals and residents of Capitol Hill say this neighborhood is special, thanks to its juxtaposition of several attractions in and around downtown, including the Colorado State Capitol, the Cherry Creek Shopping Center, three main parks (Congress Park, Cheesman Park and Civic Center Park) and the Denver Botanic Gardens.
+Locals and residents of Capitol Hill say this neighborhood is special, thanks to its juxtaposition of several attractions in and around downtown, including the Colorado State Capitol, the Cherry Creek Shopping Center, three large parks (Congress Park, Cheesman Park, and Civic Center Park), and the Denver Botanic Gardens.

 Capitol Hill Neighborhood Video

 Homes in Capitol Hill are similar to other east Denver neighborhoods.
 The area is architecturally diverse, but you can find many Victorian mansions and some of the oldest single-family homes in Denver.
 Newer studios and one-bedroom apartments are also common.

 Poet's Row, located on Sherman Street between 10th and 11th Streets, is a section of apartment complexes named after famous writers like Robert Frost and Emily Dickenson.
 This area is part of the Sherman Street Historic District.